nickdichev/huffman-elixir/blog_01.md

-# Compressing Files With Elixir
+# Compressing text files with Elixir

-## Implementing the Huffman algorithim: data structures

-The Erlang and Elixir communities recently lost an important member of the community, Joe Armstrong.
-In his talk "The mess we've gotten ourselves into", Joe mentions a system he had thought of to compress all known programs; to essentially delete all duplicate programs.
-This reminded me of a compression program I have previously written, a Java implementation of the Huffman algorithim.
+In the talk [The Mess We're In](https://www.youtube.com/watch?v=lKXe3HUG2l4), Joe Armstrong mentions a system that merges similar programs that do the same thing; to essentially delete all duplicate programs.
+This reminded me of a program I have previously written, a Java implementation of the Huffman algorithm.

-This post is the first in a series which will be exploring powerful, although seemingly basic, features of the Elixir programming language which make implementing the Huffman algorithim a breeze.
+This post is the first in a series which will be exploring powerful, although seemingly basic, features of the Elixir programming language which make implementing the Huffman algorithm a breeze.
 Some of features we will look into are: binary pattern matching, iolists, and recursion.

-This post will serve as an introduction to the Huffman algorithim and the data structures we will be using to implement the the algorithim.
+This post will serve as an introduction to the Huffman algorithm and the data structures we will be using to implement the the algorithm.

 ## Introduction

-David Huffman, who founded the computer science department at my alma mater UC Santa Cruz (go bannana slugs!), invented the Huffman algorithim in 1951 while he was a student at MIT.
+David Huffman, who founded the computer science department at my alma mater UC Santa Cruz (go banana slugs!), invented the Huffman algorithm in 1951 while he was a student at MIT.
 Huffman was tasked with an assignment to generate efficient binary encodings.
-Huffman realized he could generate these encodings with a frequency sorted binary tree and actually created a better algorithim than the professor who gave the assignment!
+Huffman realized he could generate these encodings with a frequency sorted binary tree and actually created a better algorithm than the professor who gave the assignment!

 Efficient binary encodings?
 Frequency sorted binary tree?
 What are these things?
 Thankfully, we don't need a degree from MIT to understand these concepts.

 First, we need a basic understanding of how text is stored in files.
 Computers can only store binary data, however, binary data is unreadable to (most) people.
 Fortunately for us, characters such as 'x', '1', or '\n' can be encoded as binary data in a variety of ways.
 One such encoding, ASCII, stores characters as binary data in either seven or eight bits.
 With seven bits we can store the values 0 - 127.
 This gives us 128 possible characters we can encode with ASCII.
 With eight bits we can store 0 - 255 for 256 possible characters.
-For the following examples, assume we're using seven bits.
+For the following example assume we're using seven bit ASCII.

-For example, the character 'x' in ASCII is represented by the decimal value 120 or binary `1111000`.
+For example, the character 'x' is represented by the decimal value 120 or binary `1111000`.
 You can find [ASCII tables](https://www.ascii-code.com/) online for more examples.
 Consider the string "go go gophers".
 This string can be encoded as:

 ```bash
 1100111 1101111 1100000 1100111 1101111 1000000 1100111 1101111 1110000 1101000 1100101 1110010 1110011